Support

 What is the minimum investment?

-The minimum bid is $1,000 (1,000 units at $1.00 per unit).
-Once an auction becomes fully subscribed, investors may only place bids that would be in the winning set, and the 1,000 unit minimum still applies.
+The minimum bid size is specified in each auction's Series Supplement.
+Once an auction becomes fully subscribed, investors may only place bids that would be in the winning set, and the minimum bid size still applies.

 How do I fund my bid?